Contact

 In addition to individual agreements, note that the following tariffs have also been implemented.
 These apply generally and are stackable with other tariffs unless indicated otherwise:

-• 50% on steel and aluminium products, including some appliances
+• 50% on aluminium, copper, and steel products, including some appliances*

 • 25% on non-US automobiles

-UK steel will also be subject to a lower rate of 25%, whereas all other countries face 50% tariffs.
+United Kingdom10%0%UK steel, aluminium, and copper are also subject to a lower rate of 25%, whereas all other countries face 50% tariffs.

 10% (energy)